fghsgh/fghlib/README.md

 ## Library documentation
+This is not on a wiki because this repository was originally private and I didn't have premium.
 ### `unicode`
 Please look at the `string` section of the [Lua Reference Manual](https://www.lua.org/manual/5.2/manual.html#6.4).
 The following functions there are also available in `unicode`, but it handles the strings as UTF-8.
 Indexes into the strings are also per character, not per byte: